f1shyondrugs/CaseOpening/README.md

 # CaseOpening Plugin

-A Minecraft plugin that adds CS:GO-style crate opening mechanics to your server.
+A Minecraft plugin that adds CS:GO/CS2-style crate opening mechanics to your server.

 ## Dependencies
 - Vault